MHindermann/mas/text/draft.md

 ## Method

-The proof of the pudding is in the creation of a functional prototype.

-!!
-Say something to the effect that all data and code are available on GitHub.

-!!
-In this chapter, the prototype for a machine indexing of Edoc is presented.
-The focus is primarily on practical implementation although care is taken to spell out design decisions in as much detail as is needed.

-Let us start by stating the aim of the prototype.
-From a functional perspective, the prototype takes a subset of the data from Edoc as input and provides index terms for each item in this subset as output.
-In order to fulfill this aim we can distinguish a number of steps that need to be taken:
+The proof of the pudding is in the creation of a software prototype.
+The prototype must take a subset of the data from Edoc as input and provide index terms for each item in this subset as output.
+In order to fulfill this aim we can distinguish five steps corresponding to sections 2 to 6 below:

 1. Understand the Edoc data.
-2. Select and construct a sample data set.
+2. Select and construct an Edoc sample data set.
-3. Use Annif to index the items in the sample data set.
+3. Use Annif to index the items in the Edoc sample data set.
 4. Construct a gold standard from the keywords.
 5. Assess the quality of the output based on the gold standard.

-In the sections below, these steps will be discussed in detail.
+The focus of this project lies primarily on practical implementation of the prototype although care is taken to spell out design decisions in as much detail as is needed.
+All code written and data generated during the process of implementing the prototype is available at https://github.com/MHindermann/mas.
+Note espeacially the documentation of the classes and functions used below at

 # Edoc data